djdumpling/djdumpling.github.io/_posts/2025-12-05-SEA-privacy.md

 *SEA results for `GPT-Neo-1.3B` and `Qwen3-8B-enron` models.
 For GPT-Neo-1.3B, the base perplexity is 9.64 across all configurations.
 Base exposure values range from 106.19 to 106.72, and base MRR values range from 0.2218 to 0.2220.
 For Qwen3-8B-enron, the base perplexity is 6.68 across all configurations.
 Base exposure values range from 111.24 to 113.60, and base MRR values range from 0.2303 to 0.2390.*

-For GPT-Neo-1.3B, SEA-style editing generally reduced both targeted exposure and MRR (negative percentages in the table), but the magnitude depended strongly on how many layers were edited.
-Editing only the last 12 layers produced modest gains (6--30% exposure reduction, 0--38% MRR reduction) with small-to-moderate perplexity increases (~5--6%), while full-layer editing consistently produced much larger privacy gains (up to ~75% exposure and ~77% MRR reduction) at the cost of substantially higher perplexity increases (ranging from ~9% up to ~147%).
-For the same threshold, differences between the 12 layer and the full layer are large (upwards of 74% for difference in exposure and 77% for difference in MRR); in `GPT-Neo-1.3B`-0.020, adding an extra layer (13 total distinct layers with privacy neurons) decreased exposure by an extra 14.3% and decreased MRR by an extra 18.9%.
+For GPT-Neo-1.3B, SEA's effectiveness depends strongly on how many layers are edited.
+Editing only the last 12 layers produces modest gains (6--30% exposure reduction) with small perplexity increases (~5--6%), while full-layer editing achieves much larger privacy gains (up to ~75% exposure and ~77% MRR reduction) at the cost of substantially higher perplexity increases (up to ~147%).
+The gap between 12-layer and full-layer editing is large (upwards of 74% for exposure reduction).

-The `Qwen3-8B-enron`-0.025-18 run increased both exposure and MRR, while the full-layer run decreased both metrics but achieved only modest improvements (0.6% exposure, 6.4% MRR reduction) compared to GPT-Neo's 30--75% reductions.
-Qwen's weaker performance likely stems from finetuning on Enron data, which embeds secrets more deeply in the model's representations.
-This finetuning reduces SEA's effectiveness because the placeholder-based "positive" demonstrations capture different semantic relationships in a domain-specific model, making the cross-covariance projections less effective at suppressing memorization.
+On `Qwen3-8B-enron`, SEA shows limited effectiveness: the full-layer run achieves only modest improvements (0.6% exposure, 6.4% MRR reduction) compared to GPT-Neo's 30--75% reductions.
+This likely stems from finetuning on Enron data, which embeds secrets more deeply in the model's representations.
+The finetuning process appears to concentrate memorization signals into sparse but highly-attributed neurons (328 neurons vs. GPT-Neo's 759--2303), making the memorization less linearly-separable and reducing SEA's effectiveness.

-Comparing the 328 privacy neurons of `Qwen3-8B-enron` using text threshold 0.0025 with the 2303 and 759 privacy neurons of `GPT-Neo-1.3B` using text threshold 0.0075 and 0.01 respectively suggests that finetuned models exhibit more concentrated attribution patterns.
-Even considering Qwen's larger architecture (36 layers vs. GPT-Neo's 24), the finetuning process may have focused memorization signals into sparse but highly-attributed neurons rather than distributing them broadly.
-This concentration may contribute to SEA's reduced effectiveness on Qwen, as the memorization is encoded in a more compact, less linearly-separable representation.

 ## conclusion

-This work implements and evaluates three inference-time privacy editing strategies for large language models.
-Building on the APNEAP framework, we demonstrate that gradient-based attribution can identify a small set of neurons (759 out of approximately 73,700 in GPT-Neo-1.3B) that are disproportionately responsible for privacy leakage.
-Our experiments on GPT-Neo-1.3B with 759 privacy neurons reveal distinct performance characteristics for each method.
-APNEAP achieves 43.2% MRR suppression and 30.6% exposure reduction with only 5.2% perplexity degradation, demonstrating a favorable privacy-utility tradeoff.
-Random noise steering performs comparably, achieving 42.9% MRR suppression and 43.6% exposure reduction (superior to APNEAP's exposure reduction) with 7.9% perplexity degradation.
-This finding suggests that identifying privacy neurons is the critical component, while the specific steering direction may be less important than simply perturbing these neurons.
-SEA achieves the strongest privacy protection on GPT-Neo-1.3B with 65.6% MRR suppression and 67.4% exposure reduction, but at a substantial utility cost (37.5% perplexity increase).
-However, SEA's effectiveness is highly dependent on editing many layers and shows much weaker results on finetuned models, achieving only modest reductions (0.6% exposure, 6.4% MRR) on Qwen3-8B-enron.
+We implement and evaluate three inference-time privacy editing strategies, demonstrating that gradient-based attribution can identify a small set of neurons (759 out of ~73,700 in GPT-Neo-1.3B) disproportionately responsible for privacy leakage.
+On GPT-Neo-1.3B, APNEAP achieves 43.2% MRR suppression and 30.6% exposure reduction with 5.2% perplexity degradation.
+Random noise steering performs comparably (42.9% MRR, 43.6% exposure reduction) with 7.9% perplexity degradation, suggesting that identifying privacy neurons is more critical than the specific steering direction.
+SEA achieves the strongest privacy protection (65.6% MRR, 67.4% exposure reduction) but at substantial utility cost (37.5% perplexity increase) and shows limited effectiveness on finetuned models (0.6% exposure, 6.4% MRR reduction on Qwen3-8B-enron).

-### implications

-Our findings suggest that inference-time privacy editing is a viable strategy for deployed LLMs, particularly when retraining is infeasible or privacy leakage is discovered post-deployment.
+Inference-time privacy editing is a viable strategy for deployed LLMs when retraining is infeasible.
 The localized nature of privacy neurons enables surgical interventions that preserve general model capabilities.
-A key insight is that random noise steering performs comparably to or better than directed APNEAP steering, suggesting that simpler undirected interventions may be sufficient and reducing the need for paired examples and steering vector computation.
-However, the modest suppression rates (30--44% for APNEAP and random noise) indicate that editing alone is insufficient for high-stakes privacy protection; it should be combined with preprocessing, differential privacy, and careful data curation.
-SEA's strong performance on GPT-Neo-1.3B demonstrates the potential of spectral methods, but its limited effectiveness on finetuned models suggests that domain-specific training may embed privacy information in ways that are less amenable to linear subspace projection, requiring alternative editing strategies for finetuned models.
+A key insight is that random noise steering performs comparably to directed APNEAP steering, suggesting simpler undirected interventions may be sufficient.
+However, the modest suppression rates (30--44%) indicate editing alone is insufficient for high-stakes privacy protection; it should be combined with preprocessing, differential privacy, and careful data curation.
+SEA's strong performance on GPT-Neo-1.3B demonstrates the potential of spectral methods, but its limited effectiveness on finetuned models suggests domain-specific training embeds privacy information in ways less amenable to linear subspace projection.

-### limitations

 Our approach has several limitations.
-First, we focus on simple PII patterns (emails, phone numbers); more complex privacy violations (contextual personal information, proprietary data) may not localize as cleanly to specific neurons.
-Second, our evaluation is limited to targeted suppression on a fixed test set; we do not measure robustness to adversarial prompting strategies or evaluate generalization to held-out PII types.
-Third, our experiments mainly use a single model (GPT-Neo-1.3B) on a single dataset (Enron); generalization to other model families (LLaMA, Mistral) and domains (medical records, financial data) remains to be validated.
-Fourth, the privacy-neuron selection process assumes access to a dataset of known leaks, which may not be available in all deployment scenarios.
+We focus on simple PII patterns (emails, phone numbers); more complex privacy violations may not localize as cleanly to specific neurons.
+Our evaluation is limited to targeted suppression on a fixed test set; we do not measure robustness to adversarial prompting or generalization to held-out PII types.
+Our experiments mainly use a single model (GPT-Neo-1.3B) on a single dataset (Enron); generalization to other model families and domains remains to be validated.
+The privacy-neuron selection process assumes access to a dataset of known leaks, which may not be available in all deployment scenarios.
+For SEA, additional Qwen privacy-neuron sets were generated but not all could be evaluated due to GPU/runtime constraints.

-Concerning the spectral editing, there are also many limitations.
-First, four additional Qwen privacy-neuron sets were generated at different `text_threshold` values, but not all could be evaluated due to GPU/runtime constraints; as a result, we focused on the most comprehensive set available for Qwen (the 0.025 threshold file with the largest neuron count).